ryuuzera/Trimui-Smart-Hub/README.md

 ## License

 This project is not affiliated with or endorsed by Trimui.
 All trademarks and copyrights are the property of their respective owners.

+**This project does not store any games or copyrighted content; it simply searches for them on the Retrostic website.
+If you believe any copyrighted material is present on the Retrostic website, you can report it directly to them.**